EtienneLamoureux/TQVaultAE/documentation/ARZEXPLORER.md

 ### <a id="Toolbar"></a>Toolbar

+The toolbar contains the following buttons:

+- **Load Database** : Open the database.arz file
+- **Load All Files** : Load all ARZ and ARC files from the game directory
+- **Search** : Text box to enter search terms, with Previous/Next buttons to navigate through results

 ![TypeRecord](arzexplorer/toolbar.png)

 ---

+### <a id="Search"></a>Search

+The search feature allows you to find records across all loaded files.
+It searches through:

+- Record keys/names
+- Record text content
+- Record variables (for ARZ files)

+**Usage:**
+1. Enter search text in the search box
+2. Press F3 or click "Find Next" to search forward
+3. Press Shift+F3 or click "Find Previous" to search backward
+4. Results wrap around when reaching the end of the list

+The status bar shows the search result location.

+---

 ### <a id="Menu"></a>Menu

 - File/Open : Select and open an archive
+- File/Load All Files : Load all ARZ and ARC files from the game directory
 - File/Exit : Exit tool
 - Navigation/Previous : Navigate to previous item
 - Navigation/Next : Navigate to next item